caltechlibrary/dataset/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-The Dataset Project provides tools for working with collections of JSON Object documents stored on the local file system.
+The Dataset Project provides tools for working with collections of JSON Object documents stored on the local file system or via a dataset web service.
 Two tools are provided, a command line interface (dataset) and a web service (datasetd).

 dataset command line tool
 -------------------------

 [dataset](doc/dataset.html) is a command line tool for working with collections of [JSON](https://en.wikipedia.org/wiki/JSON) objects.
-Collections are stored on the file system in a pairtree directory structure.
-JSON objects are stored in collections as plain UTF-8 text files.
+Collections are stored on the file system in a pairtree directory structure or can be accessed via dataset's web service.
+For collections storing data in a pairtree JSON objects are stored in collections as plain UTF-8 text files.
 This means the objects can be accessed with common [Unix](https://en.wikipedia.org/wiki/Unix) text processing tools as well as most programming languages.

 The _dataset_ command line tool supports common data management operations such as initialization of collections; document creation, reading, updating and deleting; listing keys of JSON objects in the collection; and associating non-JSON documents (attachments) with specific JSON documents in the collection.